noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage/main.md

 A commitment from the note will be generated, and inserted into data-tree, allowing us to later use in contract interactions.

-The content of the note should be shared with the owner to allow them to use it.
-This can be done via an [encrypted log](./events.md#encrypted-events), or offchain via web2, or completely offline.
+A commitment from the note will be generated, and inserted into data-tree, allowing us to later use in contract interactions.
+Recall that the content of the note should be shared with the owner to allow them to use it, as mentioned this can be done via an [encrypted log](../events.md#encrypted-events), or offchain via web2, or completely offline.

 #include_code insert /yarn-project/aztec-nr/easy-private-state/src/easy_private_state.nr rust